Ukrainian Insurgent Army: Spring 1945–late 1946

-After Germany surrendered in May 1945, the Soviet authorities turned their attention to insurgencies taking place in Ukraine and the Baltics.
-Combat units were reorganised and special forces were sent in.
+After Germany surrendered in May 1945, the Soviet authorities turned their attention to the guerrilla wars taking place in Ukraine and the Baltics.
+Combat units were reorganized and special forces were sent in.
 One of the major complications that arose was the local support the UPA had from the population.
 Areas of UPA activity were depopulated.
 The estimates on numbers deported vary; officially Soviet archives state that between 1944 and 1952 a total of 182,543 people were deported while other sources indicate the number may have been as high as to 500,000.

 Mass arrests of suspected UPA informants or family members were conducted; between February 1944 and May 1946 over 250,000 people were arrested in Western Ukraine.
 Those arrested typically experienced beatings or other violence.
 Those suspected of being UPA members underwent torture; reports exist of some prisoners being burned alive.
 The many arrested women believed to be affiliating with the UPA were subjected to torture, deprivation, and rape at the hands of Soviet security in order to "break" them and get them to reveal UPA members' identities and locations or to turn them into Soviet double-agents.
 Mutilated corpses of captured rebels were put on public display.
 Ultimately, between 1944 and 1952 alone as many as 600,000 people may have been arrested in Western Ukraine, with about one-third executed and the rest imprisoned or exiled.

 The UPA responded to the Soviet methods by unleashing their own terror against Soviet activists, suspected collaborators and their families.
-This work was particularly attributed to the Sluzhba Bezbeky (SB), the anti-espionage wing of the UPA.
+This work was particularly attributed to the Sluzhba Bezpeky (SB), the anti-espionage wing of the UPA.
 In a typical incident in the Lviv region, in front of horrified villagers, UPA troops gouged out the eyes of two entire families suspected of reporting on insurgent movements to Soviet authorities, before hacking their bodies to pieces.
 Due to public outrage concerning these violent punitive acts, the UPA stopped the practice of killing the families of collaborators by mid-1945.
 Other victims of the UPA included Soviet activists sent to Galicia from other parts of the Soviet Union; heads of village Soviets, those sheltering or feeding Red Army personnel, and even people turning food into collective farms.
-The effect of such terrorist acts was such that people refused to take posts as village heads, and until the late 1940s villages chose single men with no dependants as their leaders.
+The effect of such terrorist acts was such that people refused to take posts as village heads, and until the late 1940s villages chose single men with no dependents as their leaders.